tiagojsag/playbook/README.md

 - Add as assignees the people who are leading this guideline creation, including yourself.
 - Add as reviewers the people who should be involved by giving advice, or who are directly affected.
 Remember, though, that anyone can participate.
 - Announce the new guideline creation / amendment process on #general channel in Slack.
+- Allow up to 3 days for comments.
+- Announce the outcome on #general channel in Slack.

 ### When participating in a Guideline discussion process: